ANDREW T. HO, M.D., FACC

 Procedures performed by Dr. Abdelmalik include: invasive and noninvasive procedures, including stress testing, echocardiography, pacemakers, and cardiac catheterization.
 He specializes in radial artery techniques.

-As a volunteer faculty member of the University of California, Riverside, School of Medicine, Dr. Abdelmalik is heavily involved in teaching and training the next generation of young doctors.
+As an Assistant Clinical Professor at the University of California, Riverside, School of Medicine, Dr. Abdelmalik is heavily involved in teaching and training the next generation of young doctors.